-- Chemical injection systems for the injection of fertilizer, pesticides, rust inhibitors, or any other injected substance will be located and sized according to the manufacturers' recommendations. - Injection systems will be located downstream of the applicable backflow prevention devices as required by Florida Statutes, Sections 487.021 and 487.055; the Environmental Protection Agency (EPA); Pesticide Regulation Notice 87-1; or other applicable codes.

-- If an irrigation water supply is also used for human consumption, an air gap separation or an approved reduced pressure principal backflow prevention device is required. - L. Backflow prevention methods.
-Provide backflow prevention assemblies at all cross connections with all water supplies in accordance with county, municipal or other applicable codes to determine acceptable backflow prevention assembly types and installation procedures for a given application.
-In the event of conflicting regulation provide the assembly type which gives the highest degree of protection. - Irrigation systems into which chemicals are injected shall conform to Florida state law (Florida Statutes 487.021 and 487.055) and Environmental Protection Agency Pesticide Regulation Notice 87-1, which requires backflow prevention regulations to be printed on the chemical label. - For municipal water supplies, chemical injection equipment must be separated from the water supply by an approved air gap separation or a reduced pressure principle assembly that is approved by the Foundation for CCC and the Hydraulic Research Institute.
-The equipment must also comply with ASSE 1013 to protect the water supply from backsiphonage and back-pressure. - For other water supplies, Florida State law, EPA regulations, or other applicable local codes must be followed.
-In the absence of legal guidelines at least a PVB should be used.
+- 1. Chemical injection systems for the injection of fertilizer, pesticides, rust inhibitors, or any other injected substance will be located and sized according to the manufacturers' recommendations. - 2.
+Injection systems will be located downstream of the applicable backflow prevention devices as required by Florida Statutes, Sections 487.021 and 487.055; the Environmental Protection Agency (EPA); Pesticide Regulation Notice 87-1; or other applicable codes. - 3.
+If an irrigation water supply is also used for human consumption, an air gap separation or an approved reduced pressure principal backflow prevention device is required. - K. Backflow Prevention Methods: Provide backflow prevention assemblies at all crossconnections with all water supplies in accordance with county, municipal, or other applicable codes to determine acceptable backflow prevention assembly types and installation procedures for a given application.
+In the event of conflicting regulations, provide the assembly type which gives the highest degree of protection. - Irrigation systems into which chemicals are injected shall conform to Florida state law (Florida Statutes 487.021 and 487.055) and Environmental Protection Agency Pesticide Regulation Notice 87-1, which requires backflow prevention regulations to be printed on the chemical label. - 2.
+For municipal water supplies, chemical injection equipment must be separated from the water supply by an approved air gap separation or a reduced pressure principal assembly that is approved by the Foundation for CCC and the Hydraulic Research Institute.
+The equipment must also comply with ASSE 1013 to protect the water supply from back-siphonage and back-pressure. - 3.
+For other water supplies, Florida State law, EPA regulations, or other applicable local codes must be followed.
+In the absence of legal guidelines, at least a PVB should be used.